 Can I get a loan as a sole proprietor?

-Yes, you can get sole proprietor loans.
-However, you will have limited choices when compared to other types of businesses.
+Yes, you can get loans for sole proprietors.
+However, you will have limited choices compared to other types of businesses.

 Can sole proprietors get an SBA loan?

 They can.
 However, many SBA lenders may not cater to sole proprietors.

-Can you get business loans for sole traders with bad credit?
+Can you get business loans for sole traders or sole props with bad credit?

 Yes, you can.
 Some lenders will accept sole traders with bad credit or no credit at all.
-However, keep in mind that they might charge high-interest rates or require collateral.
+However, remember that they might charge high-interest rates or require collateral.

 Make sure to research several lenders for the one that best suits your needs.

 Can a sole proprietor build business credit?

 Yes.
-If the loan is in the name of the sole proprietorship (and not the business owner), then repayments will go towards the business credit.
+If the loan is in the name of the sole proprietorship (and not the business owner), then repayments will go towards building business credit.